guna-dhamothiran/PRODIGY_WD_03-Tic-Tac-Toe-Game-/README.md

 This is an interactive tic-tac-toe game implemented using HTML, CSS and JavaScript.
 The game has both single and double player modes, with different difficulty levels for the computer opponent.

-## Live Demo

-You can play the game online at: [https://amirmohammadpx.github.io/Tic-Tac-Toe-Game](https://amirmohammadpx.github.io/Tic-Tac-Toe-Game)

 ## Features